Touching raw chicken totally grosses me out.

 - Order online at J&J Farms for local drop off at CrossFit Gyms in Southern CA

-If you'd rather just have someone else make the broth for you, check out our friends over at Barebones Broth.
-I've tried their bone broth first-hand and it's delicious!
-I hear roasting the bones first enhances the flavor, but I skipped this step for time-saving purposes.
+If you'd rather just have someone else make the broth for you, check out our broth here.
+We roast the bones first to enhance the flavor, but I skipped this step for time-saving purposes.
 If you go this route, roast the bones at 350 for 1 hour.
 That should do the trick.
 You can also throw in some chicken feet along with the bones...I'm not sure I'm ready for that, but maybe someday :)

 Don't Have a Slow Cooker?

 If you don’t have a slow cooker, check out this recipe from the Wellness Mama which was recommended to me by my friend, Christine.
 All you need for this one is a large stock pot.
 (She explains the benefits of bone broth as well, so check out her post if you're wondering why this stuff is so good for your body!)
 Chef Pete also has an incredible bone broth recipe in his cookbook, Paleo By Season, that we think you're going to love.
 So that was my wild adventure of cooking a whole chicken and making bone broth for the first time.
 Trust me, if I could do it, so can you!
 And if you really want to make the process easier, invest in a slow cooker...you'll be so happy you did!